kimrojas/agox/docs/source/getting_started/getting_started_running_agox.rst

 This script runs a random-structure-search run for a easy system consisting of just 5 gold atoms and a single nickel atom described by the EMT potential included in ASE.

-Copy the script and save it as rss_script_single.py in a seperate folder, such as example_single (Name is not important, but this is the filename we have used).
+Copy or :donwload:`download rss_script_single.py` the script and save it.

+Run the script

 .. code-block:: console